linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 [![Roundcube download webpage](/docs/assets/roundcube-download-webpage.png)]

-If the versions are different, right click on the **Download** button for the **Stable > Complete** package, click on **Copy link address** (Or something similar to that depending on your web browser).
+If the versions are different, right click on the **Download** button for the **Stable > Complete** package, click on **Copy link address** (or something similar to that depending on your web browser).
 Replace any occurrences of `1.1.3` in the URL below with the newer version number on Roundcube’s download page.

         wget http://downloads.sourceforge.net/project/roundcubemail/roundcubemail/1.1.3/roundcubemail-1.1.3.tar.gz